 1. Transform the corridors into a series of defined districts.
 The monotony of the corridors should be separated into a series of distinct places.
 Each district should be identifiable as a physical place that is distinguished from other parts of the city by a unique orientation, a harmonious character, and a consistent aesthetic.
-Each district will have a mix of land uses that work together, building forms that are identifiable to that district, and an overall configuration of public spaces and facilities that support
+Each district will have a mix of land uses that work together, building

-Walking along the corridors should be a pleasant experience
+Walking along the corridors should be a pleasant experience.